 Avoid negative energy.
 If you indulge in negative energy, you will not have enough energy to be a leader.

 Changes in the business world are moving so fast that any formal education program will never be able to prepare you completely for what you need to be a leader today.
 Your degree is an indicator of your ability to learn, but you must continue to learn every day.
-If you have the opportunity to become a member of VISTAGE (previously TEC), I would strongly recommend doing so to any business leader.
-I have participated in a monthly VISTAGE group since 1995, and this has been my single greatest source of continuing education as a CEO.
+If you can become a member of VISTAGE (previously TEC), I will strongly recommend this to any business leader.
+I began participating in monthly VISTAGE group meetings in 1995, and it has been my single greatest source of continuing education as a leader.
 Other business forums are offered by YPO and TCI, to name a few.

 I am honored to share these thoughts on leadership with you and I hope that my comments will be useful to you as you strive to become a better leader.